 This will, of course, also flag email that was received without SMTPUTF8 request, but that contains UTF-8 in a sender address localpart, receiver address localpart, or message header value.
 Such email was not standards-compliant, but Postfix would have delivered it if SMTPUTF8 support was disabled.

-Postfix currently does not convert internationalized domain names from UTF-8 into ASCII (or from ASCII into UTF-8) before using domain names in SMTP commands and responses, before looking up domain names in lists such as mydestination, relay_domains or in lookup tables such as access tables, etc., before using domain names in a policy daemon or Milter request, or before logging domain names.
+Postfix currently does not convert internationalized domain names from UTF-8 into ASCII (or from ASCII into UTF-8) before using domain names in SMTP commands and responses, before looking up domain names in lists such as mydestination, relay_domains or in lookup tables such as access tables, etc., before using domain names in a policy daemon or Milter request, or before logging events.